 Taormina is the place where the luxury tourism of Sicily is mostly concentrated.
 This is the place where the tourism sector of the island and the Mediterranean started back in the XIX century.
 Besides trying one of the best pizzas in the world, you can visit the well-known Isola Bella.

 Here we leave you details with our full guide to Taormina.

 Syracuse was the most important Greek city in Sicily.
 Even though many centuries passed, it manages to preserve the Greek beauty in every corner.
 Strolling across the streets transports you to another time.
 With no doubt, it was one of the biggest surprises on the island for us.

 Also at a very short distance away, you can find the Area Marina Protetta del Plemmirio, where you can find small beaches all for yourself with no one to bother you even in the middle of summer.

 Here you can discover with our guide to Syracuse.

 Etna is the highest active volcano in Europe at a height of 3350m.
 Your visit is almost obligatory if you travel to Sicily.
 You can take a guided tour or climb the mountain on your own.

-Unlike volcanoes such as Stromboli, Etna’s lava is not always visible, but only present during periods of explosion.
+Unlike other volcanoes such as Stromboli, Etna’s lava is not always visible, but only present during short periods of explosion.